openebs/mayastor-docs/quickstart/deploy-a-test-application.md

 ## Verify the Volume and the Deployment

-We will now verify the Volume Claim and that the corresponding Volume and Mayastor Volume \(MSV\) resources have been created and are healthy.
+We will now verify the Volume Claim and that the corresponding Volume and Mayastor Volume resources have been created and are healthy.

 ### Verify the Volume Claim